The Perfect Chicken Cutlet

 4 cups of Italian seasoned breadcrumbs I use this one 4C Seasoned Breadcrumbs

-🌿Put a cooling rack on your countertop near the stove, place a paper towel or some tinfoil beneath it for easy clean up.
-I use a cooling rack because in my opinion it gets a little soggy on a paper towel and I like my chicken crispy.
+Helpful Tip: Put a cooling rack on your countertop near the stove, place a paper towel or some tinfoil beneath it for easy clean up.
+I use a cooling rack to avoid soggy chicken.

 Instructions